snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 ![Updating existing Data Products](images/edit-existing-data-product.png)

 Event specifications which contain previously added application IDs will need to be updated to use the identifiers inherited from the Source Applications selected at Data Product level.
-This process can be done manually or you can [reach out to our team](mailto:support@snowplow.io) to help you with that.
+This process can be done manually but you can reach out to our Support team to help you with that by either logging a request through our Snowplow [BDP Console](https://console.snowplowanalytics.com/) or by directly emailing [support@snowplow.io](mailto:support@snowplow.io).

 ![Updating existing Event Specifications](images/edit-existing-event-specification.png)